gsyan888/MusicBoxCustomDisc/README.md

 # Description

-The tool can generate music box disc modle for 3D printing.
+The tool can generate music box disc model for 3D printing.

 You can print the pins on old CD/DVD disc or print the full music box disc.